urscaviezel/Laudnorm-PRO/README.md

 FFmpeg is not included.
 Make sure it is installed separately

-## ⚠️ First Start
+## ⚠️ Note First Start

-Make sure FFmpeg is installed and available in PATH.
+Make sure FFmpeg is installed and available in PATH FFmpeg is not included.

-## ⚠️ Note

-FFmpeg is not included.
 Make sure it is installed separately

 ---